1941 Jabal Razih earthquake

-The 1941 Sa'dah earthquake or the Jabal Razih earthquake occurred on January 11 in the Razih District of Yemen.
-The earthquake had a surface wave magnitude of 5.8–6.5 and a shallow focal depth.
+The 1941 Sa'dah earthquake or the Jabal Razih earthquake occurred on January 11 in Razih District of the Mutawakkilite Kingdom of Yemen.
+The earthquake had a surface-wave magnitude of 5.8–6.5 and a shallow focal depth.
 Despite the moderate size of this earthquake, an estimated 1,200 people perished and at least 200 injured.
 With a maximum MSK-64 intensity assigned at VIII, it destroyed many villages and collapsed homes in the region of North Yemen.

 Tectonic setting

-Western Yemen is located near the southwestern point of the Arabian Plate.
-At this location lies the Afar Triple Junction, where it meets the Nubian and Somali plates at three divergent boundaries.
+Western Yemen is located near the southwestern point of the Arabian plate.
+At this location lies the Afar triple junction, where it meets the Nubian and Somali plates at three divergent boundaries.
 The three plates are rifting apart; extensional tectonics stretch the plates and eventually form new oceanic crust, in the case of the Gulf of Aden and the Red Sea, where active rifting is ongoing.
 The extension causes normal faulting to break within the crust and cause earthquakes.

 The most recent major seismic activity related to the regional tectonics were a series of six magnitude 6.0+ earthquakes in Djibouti and Ethiopia in 1989.
 The largest shock had a moment magnitude of 6.5 and resulted in two deaths.